Senate (Egypt)

+The Senate is the upper house of Egypt's bicameral parliament, with the House of Representatives serving as the lower house.
+Together, the Senate and the House of Representatives have the legislative authority under the Article 101 in Chapter Five of the Egyptian Constitution.

+Since 1866, over a period that represents the history of parliamentary life in modern Egypt, the country has witnessed seven parliamentary systems, each with different legislative and oversight powers, ultimately reflecting the history of the Egyptian people’s struggle and their pursuit of establishing a democratic and free society.

-The Senate is the upper house of the bicameral Parliament of Egypt since its introduction in the 2019 Egyptian constitutional referendum and the subsequent 2020 Egyptian Senate election.
+It succeeded the Shura Council after the passage of the 2019 Egyptian constitutional referendum, with the subsequent 2020 Egyptian Senate election marking its first election.
 The current president of the Senate is Essam El-Din Farid.

-Background
+History and background

 The Shura Council (مجلس الشورى, /arz/, "consultative council") was the upper house of the bicameral Parliament of Egypt.
 Its name roughly translated into English as "the Consultative Council".
-The lower house of parliament is the House of Representatives.
 The council was abolished by the 2014 constitution.

 The Shura Council was created in 1980 through a constitutional amendment.
 The council was composed of 264 members of which 176 members were directly elected and 88 were appointed by the President of the Republic for six-year terms.
 Membership was rotating, with one half of the council renewed every three years.